Cats and the Internet: The Catnip Times

 Founded by Laura Mieli in 2012, it has been running full time since 2017.
 It now has more than a million followers in over 100 countries.
 It contributes articles to American Kennel Club affiliate, AKC Reunite.

 In July 2018, it sponsored the first ever "Meow Meetup" at the Stephens Convention Center in Rosemont, Illinois.
 The event was held July 21–22, was estimated to attract around 3000 people.
 It was the largest cat conference in the Midwest.

 News by Cats

-Founded by Lithuanian born Justinas Butkus who lives in Wellington, New Zealand, the site adds a cat element to news stories.
-Reporting on actual events, it changes the wording to a type of cat talk such as " kidney opurration" instead of kidney operation and " prepurr for major eruption" instead of prepare for major eruption.
+Founded by Lithuanian-born Justinas Butkus who lives in Wellington, New Zealand, the site adds a cat element to news stories.
+Reporting on actual events, it changes the wording to a type of cat talk such as "kidney opurration" instead of "kidney operation" and "prepurr for major eruption" instead of "prepare for major eruption".
 There were mixed reactions within the first week of the site's operation.
+NewsByCats.com has been defunct since some time after March 9, 2022.